John Evans (Colorado governor): Sand Creek massacre

 Chief Black Kettle had told Native Americans that it was important that they make peace with the settlers or they would be crushed.
 He met with Lincoln and was very proud to have been given a large American flag in the fall of 1864.
-Only a few Native Americans, including Black Kettle, accepted Evans' offer of amnesty.
+Only a few Native Americans, including Black Kettle, were able to accept Evans' offer of amnesty; most of those who attempted approach Fort Lyon were turned away at gunpoint, which Evans characterized as them "refusing" amnesty.

 That year, Governor Evans appointed John Chivington as Colonel of the Colorado Volunteers.
 Chivington and his men knew of the band of Cheyenne and Arapaho led by Black Kettle, who had reported to Fort Lyon as ordered by Evans but left when there were no provisions for them there.
 Black Kettle and his group then camped along Sand Creek in the east central part of the Territory.
 This area was within Arapaho and Cheyenne territory according to the Fort Wise Treaty of 1861.